econoalchemist/COLDCARD-BlackBox/04-SparrowWallet.md

   <img src="assets/Sparrow30.png">
   </p>

 Now you can power off and secure your COLDCARD in a safe place until you want to sign a transaction and spend from it, several addresses will be cataloged in Sparrow Wallet so you can continue depositing to your COLDCARD via Sparrow Wallet without having to reconnect it every time.
 It is best practice to confirm each receiving address on the COLDCARD itself and or your saved `.csv` file and additionally to only use each address once.
+Sparrow Wallet now has all the information it needs to starting depositing Whirlpool outputs directly to your COLDCARD.

 ## Mixing Straight to COLDCARD
 One really cool feature of Whirlpool is that you can mix straight to your COLDCARD.
 You can set the number of mixes you want each UTXO to achieve and as your UTXOs re-mixes hit that number they will be deposited to your COLDCARD straight from a CoinJoin transaction.
 Additionally, Sparrow Wallet will add an additional source of randomness to help you avoid creating paterns that could be used as on-chain heuristics; each UTXO that hits your set number of re-mixes will have a 25% chance of being mixed again.
 When you receive deposits to your COLDCARD straight out of a CoinJoin transaction, it looks as though that UTXO is still in Whirlpool to any outside observer looking on-chain.